APACTestDrive/Container-Native-Development-with-OKE/LabGuide100.md

 ### **STEP 5**: Generate an API Signing Key Pair

+  Depending on whether you are a Linux/MacOS or Windows user, you have a couple of ways of generating a key pair in PEM format.
+For Linux or MacOS, you can use **openssl**.
+Alternatively if you're using Windows or you have difficulty in installing **openssl** then you can use our **Online RSA Key Generator** tool to generate the key pair for you.

   The following steps assumes you're using a Linux or MacOS system.
 Use OpenSSL commands to generate the key pair in the required PEM format.

-  - If you haven't already, create a .oci directory to store the credentials:
+  - If you haven't already, create a `.oci` directory to store the credentials:

     `mkdir ~/.oci`